-In Arabic, angels are called mala’ika, which means “to assist and help” The Qur’an describes that angels have been created to worship Allah and carry out His commands.
+In Arabic, angels are called Malaika, which means “to assist and help” The Qur’an describes that angels in Islam have been created to worship Allah and carry out His commands.

-Several angels are mentioned by name in the Quran. with a description of their responsibilities 4 Angels mentioned here:
+Several angels are mentioned by name in the Quran.
+With a description of their responsibilities, 4 Angels in Islam are mentioned here:

 (Gabriel) Jibreel (A.S)

-Jibreel was the Messenger, the Angel who brought Wahi (Revelation) from Allah.
+Jibreel was the one of the Angels in Islam who brought Wahi (Revelation) from Allah.
 He was in charge of communicating Allah’s words to His Prophets.

-Allah has described Jibreel with great characteristics, as He says:
+Allah has described Jibreel with outstanding characteristics, as He says:

-3rd Attribute: Obedience: All of the angels obey Jibreel by the Permission of Allah.
+- 3rd Attribute: Obedience: All angels obey Jibreel by the Permission of Allah.

-Fourth Attribute: Trustworthiness: This refers to the revelation. such that he doesn’t make additions or subtractions to it. but rather, He conveys it just the way that Allah has revealed it to him.
+- Fourth Attribute: Trustworthiness: This refers to the revelation.
+Such that he doesn’t make additions or subtractions to it.
+But instead, He conveys it just as Allah has revealed it to him.

 (Raphael) Israfeel (A.S)

-He is responsible for blowing on the Trumpet at the day of Judgement.
-It is at this point that Israafeel will blow on this horn. due to Allah’s Command, and the souls will float to their respective bodies, which had come out and risen from their graves.
+He is responsible for blowing on the Trumpet on the day of Judgement.
+At this point, Israafeel will blow on this horn.
+Due to Allah’s Command, the souls will float to their respective bodies, which had come out and risen from their graves.
 Then they will walk to where Allah orders them to go.

 (Michael) Mikaeel (A.S)

-He is responsible for the raindrops that fall down from the sky.
+He is responsible for the raindrops that fall from the sky.
 He moves them around and causes the rain to descend wherever Allaah commands.
-Allah gave him charge of rainfall and sustenance.
+Allah gave him the charge of rainfall and sustenance.

 (Angel of Death) Isra’il (A.S)

-Taking the soul at the time of death is ascribed, to the Angel of Death and also to Allah.
+Taking the soul at the time of death is ascribed to the Angel of Death and Allah.
 In charge of taking the souls when their prescribed time is over.
 There is the Angel of Death (Malak-ul-Mawt) about whom Allah says:

 The Angel of Death has assistants that will aid him, as Allah says:

-There are also angels that have responsibilities in this universe that only Allah has knowledge of.
-So, There are angels that are put in charge of the seas and angels put in charge of the days.
-The angels are responsible for the winds and angels put in charge of carrying out many other duties.
+Some angels in Islam have responsibilities in this universe that only Allah knows of.
+So, There are angels in Islam are in charge of the seas and the days.
+The angels in Islam are also responsible for the winds and put in charge of carrying out many other duties.

 All of the events that occur in the universe.
-And which constantly transpire within it on a daily basis are only by Allah’s decreeing that.
-As for the angels, they carry out whatever tasks Allah orders them to execute.
+And which constantly transpire within it daily are only by Allah’s decree.
+As for the angels in Islam, they carry out whatever tasks Allah orders them to execute.